JosePBNeto/Race-Microservice-CompassChallenge/README.md

 ### How to run the Application
 1. Build the project using Maven
+2. Change to ms-parent directory
-2. Run the command to build the docker images:
+3. Run the command to build the docker images:
    ```shell
    docker-compose build